stackitcloud/stackit-cli/docs/stackit_auth_login.md

 ```
   Login to the STACKIT CLI.
 This command will open a browser window where you can login to your STACKIT account
   $ stackit auth login

+  Login to the STACKIT CLI using OAuth 2.0 device flow
+  $ stackit auth login --use-device-flow
 ```

 ### Options